-You may have noticed that the Spanish language uses the present progressive tense just like English.
+You may have noticed that the Spanish language has the present progressive tense just like English.

-But, the problem is, you can’t just simply translate the English present progressive to the Spanish present progressive whenever you want to.
+But, the problem is, you can’t just simply translate the English present progressive to the Spanish present progressive in every situation.

 Sometimes the present progressive in English translates to the normal present tense in Spanish.
 Sometimes the Spanish progressive tense doesn’t use the verb you expect.
 And, sometimes the verb form used in the English progressive tense can’t be translated at all.